bmilcs/odin-wheres-waldo/README.md

 To get around this, I modified the calculations for displaying the magnifier based on the location of the mouse, magnifier & image size in pixels (vs. percentages used to validate character position).

-**Update**: After having users test the project, blocking the magnifier on the right side only left them confused and thinking this was a bug.
+**Update #1**: After having users test the project, blocking the magnifier on the right side only left them confused and thinking this was a bug.
 To get around this, I updated the effect to occur on all four sides of the image.

+**Update #2**: I took it a step further.
+Instead of blocking all movement of the magnifier when the cursor extends too far, the magnifier is allowed to move along the opposite axis of the blocked axis. (ie: if cursor is beyond top border, it can move left/right only)

 ```tsx
 const updateMagnifierPosition = (e: React.MouseEvent): void => {